pravinkumaar39-hue/smarthealthcare-hospital-webapp/README.md

 - Workflow Design
 - Solution Architecture
 - Prototype Development
+- Testing & Validation
-- Testing & Iterative Improvements
+- Iterative Improvements

-The objective was not just to build an application but to demonstrate how business requirements can be transformed into a practical software solution.
+The objective was to demonstrate how business requirements can be translated into a working software solution.

 ---

 # 🏥 ERP-Inspired Design

-Although SmartHealthcare is **not a complete Hospital ERP**, it has been intentionally designed using enterprise software principles such as:
+Although SmartHealthcare is **not a complete Hospital ERP**, it has been intentionally designed using enterprise software principles including:

 - Centralized Database
 - Role-Based Access Control
+- Modular System Design
 - Multi-Branch Administration
-- Modular Architecture
+- Operational Dashboards
 - Executive Reporting
-- Operational Dashboards
 - Integrated Workflows

-These concepts provide a scalable foundation for future ERP expansion.
+The current implementation focuses on core hospital operations while providing a scalable foundation for future ERP expansion.

 ---